stackpivot/mitmproxy/README.md

 HTTP
 ----
-* Best to run it as
+* Best to run it as (eg. if used for web pages or something with multiple connections)

   ```
   while true; do mitmproxy_http [options]; done